elastic/pre-commit-buildkite-plugin/README.md

 # Pre-Commit Buildkite Plugin

-A Simple oppinionated plugin to run [pre-commit](https://github.com/elastic/hermit-buildkite-plugin/tree/main) as part of a BuidKite pipeline.
+A Simple opinionated plugin to run [pre-commit](https://github.com/elastic/hermit-buildkite-plugin/tree/main) as part of a BuidKite pipeline.

 Pre-commit will run for changes in the PR for PRs and will run on all files when running on the main branch.